earth-chris/xleaf/README.md

 ## Random forests

-📊 `xleaf` provides classes for generating random parameter values within the global range of expected values.
-These classes have a `.sample()` method for generating an appropriate random value for each parameter based on a literature review.
+📊 `xleaf` provides classes for generating random parameters within the global range of expected values.
+These classes have a `.sample()` method for generating an appropriate random value based on a literature review.

 ```python
 import xleaf